m-spangenberg/exercises_databases/README.md

 When working through Normal Forms, we notice that they impose conditions on functional dependencies in **single tables**.
 To satisfy the conditions, we must **decompose** tables into smaller tables.
 This process of decomposition must allow us to **reconstruct** the original data.

 Let's assume we decompose `R into X and Y`, We can do so if `X subset of Y implies X` or `X subset of Y implies Y` is a functional dependency.
-We can then match each row from Y to one row from X or each frow from X to one row from Y. If we are able to do this, it means our decomposition was lossless.
+We can then match each row from Y to one row from X or each row from X to one row from Y. If we are able to do this, it means our decomposition was lossless.

 Example: Lossless Decomposition - Table A (Constraint: Hours implies Salary)